Phase retrieval with Bregman divergences and application to audio signal recovery: Proposed methods

 Similarly to \cite{WF}, we first propose a Wirtinger gradient descent algorithm to minimize the objective functions defined in \eqref{eq:bregpr_right} and \eqref{eq:bregpr_left}.
 The gradients of a general Bregman divergence with respect to its first and second arguments are given by

 Using the chain rule~\cite{Magnus1985}, we obtain:

-where the derivative $\psi'$ and second-derivative $\psi''$ are applied entrywise and $\nabla |\mathbf{A} \mathbf{x} |^d$ denotes the Jacobian of the multivariate function $\mathbf{x} \to |\mathbf{A} \mathbf{x} |^d$ (the Jacobian being the extension of the gradient for multivariate functions, we may use the same notation $\nabla$).\footnote{Note that the gradient is not defined at $\mathbf{x}=0$ in some cases ($d=1$ and/or $\beta \leq 1$).
-In practice, we compute the gradient using $|\mathbf A \mathbf x + \epsilon|$ with $\epsilon \ll 1$ instead of $|\mathbf A \mathbf x|$, which alleviates potential numerical issues.
-A more rigorous treatment that should involve subgradients where the objective is not differentiable is left for future work.} Using differentiation rules for element-wise matrix operations~\cite{Magnus1985}, we have:
+where the derivative $\psi'$ and second-derivative $\psi''$ are applied entrywise and $\nabla |\mathbf{A} \mathbf{x} |^d$ denotes the Jacobian of the multivariate function $\mathbf{x} \to |\mathbf{A} \mathbf{x} |^d$ (the Jacobian being the extension of the gradient for multivariate functions, we may use the same notation $\nabla$).\footnote{ Note that the gradient is not properly defined in some cases when one or more coefficients of $\mathbf A\mathbf x$ are zero-valued.
+We present in Appendix \ref{apdx:regrad} a detailed and rigorous treatment of this potential issue.} Using differentiation rules for element-wise matrix operations~\cite{Magnus1985}, we have:

 Expressions of $\psi$, $\psi'$ and $\psi''$ for some typical Bregman divergences are given in Table~\ref{tab:bregdiv}.

 We rewrite the gradients~\eqref{eq:grad1} and \eqref{eq:grad2} in the following compact form: